 - Historical issues such as the world wars and how it affects the global economy

 - Controversial issues such as guns, capitalism, corporate greed, and replacing cash with gold

 Indeed, when you review the list of business books and the books determined to be the best business books of any given year or decade, you’ll notice a variety of topics relevant to today’s world, so these books are not just for “business people” but for anyone interested in what makes our world operate as it does.
 After all, “business” issues don’t just affect entrepreneurs or managers but everyone else as well, so everyone should be able to find a book they’ll enjoy reading.

 How it Is Determined

 Each year, Financial Times has a contest of the best business books, and they have a “long” list and a “short” list of possibilities.
-There is a panel of judges who determines the winner, and the winner also receives a cash reward in the end.
+A panel of judges determines the winner, and the winner also receives a cash reward in the end.
 You can click here to take a look at some of the books that have won past awards.
-This is indeed a very impressive list of books and topics covered in those books, and they range from books that are intended to be educational to those that are simply amusing, yet they all have one thing in common: they address issues important to today’s readers, issues that range from empowering women to trade wars and everything else.
+This is indeed a very impressive list of books and topics covered in those books.
+They range from books that are intended to be educational to those that are simply amusing.
+Yet, they all have one thing in common: they address issues important to today’s readers, issues that range from empowering women to trade wars and everything else.